Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 Where are you from
 Tell me about your current job
 What programming languages do you know
-What is react
-What is props in react

 What is your expected salary
-Tell me something about Yourself , What do you understand by React JS ,  Where is your home time DOM, array, array properties, http request, object, put and patch intro what is Data Structure Explain stack , queue , with example
+Tell me something about Yourself ,  Where is your home time DOM, array, array properties, http request, object, put and patch intro what is Data Structure Explain stack , queue , with example